imoneoi/openchat/README.md

 # OpenLLMs: Less is More for Open-source Large Language Models

 OpenLLMs is a series of open-source language models based on supervised fine-tuning (SFT).
 We release two versions ([v1](#v1) and [v2](#v2)) models.
 Specifically, v1 uses only ~6K GPT-4 conversations directly filtered from the ~90K ShareGPT conversations, while v2 adopts cleaned ~80k ShareGPT conversations with a conditioning strategy and weighted loss.
 Despite our methods being simple, OpenLLMs has demonstrated remarkable performance.
-Our final vision is to develop an open-source and commercially available large language model, and we are still moving on.
+Our final vision is to develop a high-performance, open-source and commercially available large language model, and we are still moving on.

 **💥 51.5% win-rate v.s.
 ChatGPT on [MT-bench](https://chat.lmsys.org/?leaderboard)**

 **🚀 83.8% win-rate v.s.
 ChatGPT on [Vicuna GPT-4 eval](https://lmsys.org/blog/2023-03-30-vicuna/)**

 **🔥 87.1% win-rate v.s.
-Davinci003 on [AlpacaEval](https://tatsu-lab.github.io/alpaca_eval/)**
+Davinci003 on [AlpacaEval](https://tatsu-lab.github.io/alpaca_eval/), rank #1 of open-source models**

-**🤗 Using [~6K GPT-4 data](https://huggingface.co/datasets/openchat/openchat_sharegpt4_dataset) in v1 and [~80K cleaned ShareGPT data]() in v2**
+**🤗 Using [~6K GPT-4 data](https://huggingface.co/datasets/openchat/openchat_sharegpt4_dataset) in v1 and [~80K cleaned ShareGPT data](https://huggingface.co/datasets/openchat/openchat_sharegpt4_dataset) in v2**

 **🕒 Optimized unpadded training, ~1 hour for v1 and ~6 hours for v2 (8xA100 80G)**